 About six people from the audience took the microphone to ask questions, although these were more like statements than questions.
 For example, a question about the ivory towers of academia inferring that these were a bad thing.
 Eagleton took the opportunity to criticize the ivory towers.
 Scruton argued that universities cannot deal with everything that is considered “culture” and that their job is to prioritize the type of culture that they should teach, and that the role of the ivory towers is to make this separation.
 Eagleton criticised the Western canon as an imposition from the universities’ ivory towers.
 Scruton replied that the canon imposes itself because it is made up of works which have passed the test of time.

 A young woman of Indian appearance asked how come the high culture of the West tended to clash with other high cultures.
-Assuming that the inquirer was referring to Indian culture, Scruton replied that when the culture of the West first met Indian culture, during the time of the West Indian Company, William Jones, a specialist in the Persian language, recognised straight away the importance of Sanskrit and its links with Western languages, and acted to ensure that the important documents of Indian culture in Sanskrit were rescued and preserved.
+Assuming that the inquirer was referring to Indian culture, Scruton replied that when the culture of the West first met Indian culture, during the time of the West Indian Company, William Jones, a specialist in the Persian language, recognized straight away the importance of Sanskrit and its links with Western languages, and acted to ensure that the important documents of Indian culture in Sanskrit were rescued and preserved.
 The young woman did not seem convinced and carried on attacking the arrogance of the British culture during the period of colonialism.
 Scruton countered that the British government interfered in some cases, such as when it prohibited the burning of witches.
 Scruton also tried to show that Western culture had a readiness to accept worthy cultural contributions from outside, as exemplified by the success of Rudyard Kipling’s Kim, about Indian culture.

 Another question was about the lack of recognition [without clarifying by whom] granted to certain forms of popular culture such as hip hop music.
 Scruton reminded us that until the first half of the last century even the great musicals and the culture of jazz were accused of undermining music culture; Scruton also lamented the loss of genuine folk music, which at some time in the past served as inspiration for the great classical composers such as Mozart.